pwFoo/pleroma-docker/README.md

 "operation modes" and quite some config variables which you can mix and match.

 This guide will explain some of the tricky `.env` file parts as detailed as possible (but you should still read the comments in there).

+Since this setup [injects code](https://glitch.sh/sn0w/pleroma-docker/blob/master/docker-config.exs) into pleroma that moves it's configuration into the environment (ref ["The Twelve-Factor App"](https://12factor.net/)), the built image is 100% reusable and can be shared/replicated across multiple hosts.
+To do that just run `./pleroma build` as usual and then tag your image to whatever you want.
+Just make sure to start the replicated container with `env_file:` or all required `-e` pairs.

 #### Storing Data